sagemath/trac_to_gh/Issue 2537.md

 # Issue 2537: a.frac() should return x-x.floor()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2537

 Original creator: rishi